From humble beginnings in Victorian London to global clearing service, this is the story of LCH

 1998 – RepoClear, a clearing service for repo and bond transactions, was launched.
 The service enables members to more efficiently manage their euro cash liquidity, as well as pool highly rated sovereign and agency general collateral trades with eligible investment-grade debt.

-1999 – SwapClear, a service for clearing interest rate swaps, was launched.
-Today, SwapClear is open to buy-side clients, allowing end users clearing options in 21 currencies, with maturities of up to 50 years, and non-IRS instruments such as inflation swaps.
+1999 – SwapClear, a service for clearing interest rate swaps (IRS), was launched.
+Today, SwapClear is open to buy-side clients, offering end-users clearing options in 21 currencies, with maturities of up to 50 years, and non-IRS instruments such as inflation swaps.

 2001 – EquityClear, a clearing service for cash equities and cash equities equivalents, was launched.
 Through EquityClear, members and their clients are able to clear cash equities, Exchange Traded Funds (ETFs), Exchange Traded Commodities (ETCs) and Real Estate Investment Trusts (REITs) transacted on exchanges and trading venues located throughout Europe.

 2003 – Merger between LCH and Paris-based central counterparty Clearnet.
-The merged company - renamed LCH.Clearnet - revolutionised our service offering expanding the range of products offered for clearing.
+The merged company – renamed LCH.Clearnet – revolutionised our service offering expanding the range of products available for clearing.

-2008 – LCH successfully resolved the $9 trillion notional interest rate swap portfolio of the defaulted clearing member Lehman Brothers.
-From a portfolio that comprised more than 66,000 trades, SwapClear was able to fully resolve the default within three weeks and with no loss to its other clearing members.
+2008 – LCH.Clearnet Ltd successfully resolved the $9 trillion notional IRS portfolio of the defaulted clearing member, Lehman Brothers.
+From a portfolio that comprised more than 66,000 trades, LCH SwapClear was able to fully resolve the default within three weeks and with no loss to its other clearing members.

-2012 – London Stock Exchange Group assumed a majority stake in LCH, while LCH expanded its US clearing capabilities by purchasing the International Derivatives Clearing Group.
-In 2012, LCH also launched CDSClear, our credit default swap clearing service, and ForexClear, offering global currency markets a dedicated service for clearing NDFs and other OTC foreign exchange products.
+2012 – London Stock Exchange Group PLC (LSEG) assumes a majority stake in LCH.Clearnet Group Ltd. Also, LCH launched LCH CDSClear, our credit default swap clearing service; and LCH ForexClear, offering currency markets a dedicated service for clearing NDFs and other foreign exchange products.

 2016 – LCH.Clearnet Ltd was rebranded as “LCH, The Markets’ Partner”.